BhavyeMathur/goopylib-v1/README.md

 9. Bryan Oakley, https://stackoverflow.com/questions/62809413/hide-text-cursor-in-tkinter-entry - 9th July 2020 - Helped with Unfocusing the Entry widget when the user clicks elsewhere
 10. Bryan Oakley, https://stackoverflow.com/questions/62836960/what-interpolation-does-tkinter-use-for-curves - 10th July 2020 - Helped with answering a question about smoothing in Tkinter

 ## Version History

 ### v1.0

+#### 1.0.153-beta 20th July 2020 - 7852 lines of code

+* Fixed bug with Images rotating twice the amount than they should be
+* The GraphicsObject class now uses a dictionary to store the animation queues
+* Fixed the contrast animation for images to work properly after it wasn't due to an internal bug
+* Added animation functions for Images to change the blur of the image

+* Image blurring & filter functions now work correctly with rotation and other transformations
+* Fixed bug with Image blurring animation functions not using easing correctly
+* Added a layering system to draw graphics in front of and behind others!
+* Added functions for the layering system: `move_up_layer()`, `move_down_layer()`, `set_layer()`, and `get_layer_objects()`
+* Added errors to the GraphicsObject class and fixed some errors in the GraphWin class

 #### 1.0.144-beta 19th July 2020

-* Fixed Bug with AnimatedImages with not incrementing the frame when being drawn repeatedly
+* Fixed Bug with AnimatedImages with not incrementing the frame when being drawn r epeatedly
 * An object no longer rotates if the amount to rotate by is 0 (or if the rotation is already the amount specified)
 * Fixed bug with AnimatedImage redrawing after being undrawn by the user
 * Fixed bug with GraphicsObjects continuing to blink after being undrawn